 A portion is how much of a food you eat: how much you serve yourself.
 It’s really important to understand portion sizes so that you can eat the right amount of each food.
 We created a free Diabetes Food Guide that tells you which food to choose and how much of each you can eat at each meal – take a look at it here, or download it for free.

-Rule #4: Choose the diet that works for you
+Rule #4: Choose the diet that works for you – and enjoy your food!

 Each person with diabetes is different – and not just because they have Type 1 or Type 2 diabetes.
 (Here’s the difference between the two.)
 What works for you might not work for someone else living with diabetes, and that’s totally fine.
 Remember: there is no one magic diabetes diet!